aviflax/fc4/docs/docs/manual/scheme.md

 In a nutshell, the C4 Model defines two sets of diagrams: [the core set](https://c4model.com/#coreDiagrams) and [a supplementary set](https://c4model.com/#supplementaryDiagrams).
-FC4 currently includes two of those core diagrams and two of those supplementary diagrams.
+FC4 currently supports two of those core diagrams and two of those supplementary diagrams.

 ### The Diagrams